arnogeimer/bouquetfl/README.md

-# 💐 BouquetFL: Federated Hardware Simulation with Flower 💐
+# 💐 bouquetfl: Federated Hardware Simulation with Flower 💐

 Simulate heterogeneous client hardware in **federated learning**, all on a single machine.
 This framework allows you to mimic clients with limited CPU, GPU, and RAM resources, enabling research into how federated learning behaves on lower-grade hardware without needing actual diverse devices.